 I spent the last two years of high school at the state-funded residential Arkansas School for Mathematics and Sciences, and then moved on to college at Washington University in St. Louis.
 At Wash U, as an undergraduate, I studied biology, environmental studies, and writing.
 While pondering Ph.
 D. programs that brought my varied interests together, I earned a Master’s in Science Education, spending time in a range of St. Louis high school classrooms.

-I am now a Clinical Assistant Professor in History at Oklahoma State University, where I also co-organize the OSU Food Studies program.
+After 4 years as a Clinical Assistant Professor, I will begin a position in August 2019 as an Assistant Professor in History at Oklahoma State University, where I also co-organize the OSU Food Studies program.